 5. Put hot food in it and close the lid tightly.

 6. Put the containers in their insulated lunch bags.

 I ask them every single day to make sure the lunch stays warm.
 The containers come back empty and they confirm the food was warm.
 I usually put one serving of a main dish (meat + veggies + carb).
-I do not put fruit, dessert or snacks for lunch because they barely have time to finish the main meal.
-If I put anything else, especially snacks, they eat that first and don’t have time left for the main meal.
-I put separate snacks (fruit, yogurt, granola bars, crackers etc) for the afternoon.
+I do not put fruit, dessert, or snacks for lunch because they barely have time to finish the main meal.
+If I put anything else, especially snacks, they eat that first and don’t have any time left for the main meal.
+I put separate snacks (fruit, yogurt, granola bars, crackers, etc) for the afternoon.

 I don’t know why I didn’t think if this before.
 I am happy that it’s working out well both for me and the kids